Instant Text Automator.

 v4

 • Added preload capability.
 Stick any .txt file numbered 1–4 (1.txt, 2.txt and so on) into a preload/ folder in the same directory as Instant Text Automator, and the text they contain will be preloaded into the program upon startup.
-I’m not going to say that this is the final version.
+I’’m not going to say that this is the final version.

 v3

 • Made GUI hide to system tray upon minimising.
 Maybe this will be the final release?
-Thanks to Lexikos for the elegant GUI Hide code! http://www.autohotkey.com/forum/viewtopic.php?p=152627#152627
+Thanks to Lexikos for the elegant GUI Hide code! https://www.autohotkey.com/forum/viewtopic.php?p=152627#152627

 v2